Criminal justice in New France: Death penalty

 The execution rate of those who were convicted of a capital offense was relatively low.
 Out of 78 convicted offenders, only 41 of them (53%) were eventually put to death.
 The job of the public executioner was loathed, and often convicted offenders could escape the death penalty if they agreed to take on that role.
 In 1665, Jacques Daigre was sentenced to death for theft and managed to avoid being executed by agreeing to testify against and execute his associate.

 An execution was in theory, intended to take place at the same location that the crime was committed.
 Given the impracticality of this and the reluctance of boatmen to transport a hangman, most executions occurred in Québec City - the site of New France's lone hangman.
 An individual's status would also influence their method of execution.
 Nobles were beheaded while the average citizen of New France was sentenced to the gallows.
 The Sovereign Council was also capable of altering the sentence of one who was sentenced to death.
 In the case of Marie-Joseph Angélique, a slave accused and convicted of arson, the Sovereign Council had ordered that she be hanged prior to being burned at the stake as a way of affording her a more humane end.

+Although acts of blasphemy or heresy could technically attract death sentences, no records indicate that New France officially executed anyone spiritual crimes.
+Some historians describe Daniel Vuil as the only resident to be executed for witchcraft, but he was officially sentenced for defying a ban on trading liquor with Indigenous groups.